Don’t panic! Google Page Experience Update will take place in 2021. You have more than enough time to do the changes to your website.

 This is something Google was already talking about.
 In the future, they will look more for page optimization.

 Google Page Experience Update should benefit the ones doing the optimization continuously.
-If you have a smaller number of pages that are not very user friendly, and the rest is OK, this should not be the problem.
+If you have a smaller number of pages that are not very user-friendly, and the rest is OK, this should not be the problem.

-Google will not punish your whole site with bad ranking.
+Google will not punish your whole site with a bad ranking.
 It does not make sense because most of your other pages provide good value.